 Maintaining some degree of blood glucose/glycogen is required to not run out of energy (i.e., hit the wall).
 While blood glucose is not viewed as a substantial energy reservoir, studies have shown that ingesting carbohydrates while exercising can increase one’s endurance by increasing the percentage of fuel contributed by blood glucose as opposed to stored glycogen.
 Carbohydrates must be ingested well before one’s suspected point of fatigue due to glycogen depletion (approximately 30 minutes).
 Interestingly, so long as the carbohydrates are ingested at least 30 minutes prior to fatigue setting in, the exact time when carbohydrates are ingested mid-race has little influence in regard to their effectiveness.

 In regard to distance running events such as marathons, starting off the event with topped-off glycogen reserves is highly recommended to reduce the chance of hitting the wall.
-The process by which this occurs is carbohydrate loading.
+The term that is most often used to describe this is carbohydrate loading.
 Topping off your glycogen stores prior to exercising is analogous to filling up your car’s gas tank before a long trip.
-Through carb loading, one’s endurance can be significantly extended, by up to 20 percent.

 Water is stored with carbohydrates in muscle.
 Therefore, when the body’s muscle glycogen levels are topped off, there is an accompanying increase in water weight (up to 4 lbs).
 As this weight is solely based on an increase in water due to topped-off glycogen stores, as the glycogen stores lower, so will the water weight.